-It is a 4K screen with mini-LED backlighting and 2000 dimming zones, equipped with a built-in colorimeter for calibrations even without the use of a PC.
+This is a 4K screen with mini-LED backlighting and 2000 dimming zones, equipped with an integrated colorimeter for calibrations even without the use of a PC.

-The Apple Pro Display XDR monitor caused a stir when it was announced.
-It is appreciated both for its particular appearance and the high image quality offered.
-A competitor to Apple's monitor is now on the market.
-This is the new Dell UltraSharp 32 HDR PremierColor, a 32-inch 4K .
+The Apple Pro Display XDR caused a sensation when it was announced.
+It's praised for both its distinctive design and the high image quality it offers.
+A competitor to Apple's monitor is now on the market: the new Dell UltraSharp 32 HDR PremierColor, a 32-inch 4K .

 Dell UltraSharp VS Apple Pro Display XDR